hpowell20/cs2063-master/Lab1/README.md

 ###### 7a. manifests directory

-The _manifests_ directory contains the AndroidManifest.xml file which contains among other items information about the package name and components included in the app.
-Additional information can be found at [https://developer.android.com/guide/topics/manifest/manifest-intro.html](https://developer.android.com/guide/topics/manifest/manifest-intro.html)
+This directory contains the AndroidManifest.xml file.
+This file contains information that pertains to how your application should run, what activities within your project it depends on, and of those which is to run when the application is first launched, as well as any device/account access permissions users must agree to before being able to download your application if placed on the Google Play Store.

+Additional AndroidManifest.xml information: [https://developer.android.com/guide/topics/manifest/manifest-intro.html](https://developer.android.com/guide/topics/manifest/manifest-intro.html)

 **Deliverable 2** The application theme is also described in this AndroidManifest file; provide the attribute tag that describes this.